(This story was updated January 2024)

 Being a good patient means many things.
 Perhaps most important is learning as much as you can about Alport syndrome, getting the right information and maintaining a positive attitude.
-You can live a good life with a kidney disease.
+You can live a good life with kidney disease.

 Finally, my parents faced reality.
-They wondered how were they going to deal with it as well as myself because I was too young to understand what was happening to me.
+They wondered how they were going to deal with it as well as myself because I was too young to understand what was happening to me.
 Dr. Johnson had arranged for me to see her at least every 3 to 6 months.
 At the clinic I remembered seeing patients treated for all different types of kidney conditions.
 I always wondered to myself “what am I doing here? “ The majority of people I’ve seen were being treated for hemodialysis which is the use of an artificial kidney attached to a machine to filter the patient’s blood.
 This is intimidating when you realize what other people have to go through but being so little I didn’t know what all that meant until I got older.
-I was in kindergarten preparing for my graduation when my mother told me I was going to be missing a few days of school because I had to go to the hospital for a few tests and have a kidney biopsy done.
+I was in kindergarten preparing for my graduation at PS122Q when my mother told me I was going to be missing a few days of school because I had to go to the hospital for a few tests and have a kidney biopsy done.
 I was terrified because all I could think about was needles and didn’t know what a biopsy was.
 I was really disappointed missing school cause I loved my teacher and classmates and not to forget graduation practice.

 I remember being given anesthesia and the doctor performing the biopsy told me a story about being an astronaut on the moon holding a yellow balloon.
 I woke up the next morning not really remembering much of anything that happened.
 From the results, my condition was mild and no other changes were detected.
 I continued to see Dr. Johnson every few months to see if there were any changes developing.
 My condition stayed the same until 10 years later in August of 1999.
-The protein and blood in my urine began to increase and my doctor decided that I need to take an ACE inhibitor, she had prescribed Monopril.
+The protein and blood in my urine began to increase and my doctor decided that I needed to take an ACE inhibitor, she had prescribed Monopril.
 I started to take the medication but I was experiencing some side effects that affected my body and had to be hospitalized.
 I was able to leave the hospital 2 days later and continued my recovery from home for a few weeks before returning to school.
 During that time I worked with a tutor to keep up with my classmates, and was able to even take my annual school achievements tests on time.

 It is very important that a kidney disease patient have a positive attitude.
 A positive attitude will often determine the quality of life a kidney disease patient will have.
 Its importance cannot be overestimated.
 After many tests and much prayer, I’ve realized that this was real and I had to deal with it.
 No one has to go through any sickness alone.
 I believe there’s always someone available to lend you an ear.
 Talking helped restore my energy and positive attitude.
 This is a great time in my life and I’m loving it!